 Create a new Octopus Feed ( Library ➜ External Feeds ) and select the

 AWS Elastic Container Registry Feed type.
-With this selected will need to provide the credentials configured above, as well as the region at which the registry was created.
+With this selected you will need to provide the credentials configured above, as well as the region at which the registry was created.
 In AWS you are able to maintain separate repositories in each region.

 Save and test your registry to ensure that the connection is authorized successfully.